 That all sounds normal enough, right?
 A city needed a new airport, and it got one, even though it took a lot more money and time than originally planned, as so often happens with large-scale public works (although there is some debate as to who actually funded the airport, but we’ll get to that).
-But for the last 20 years, people have wondered if DIA—giant, expensive, strange DIA—is home to something far more sinister ... like a conspiracy.
+But people have wondered if DIA—giant, expensive, strange DIA—is home to something far more sinister ... like a conspiracy.
 Or a lot of conspiracies.

 The airport is home to a number of tunnels, including a tram that goes between concourses and a failed automated baggage system.
 That all sounds normal enough, but there is definitely something weird about that automated baggage system—mainly, that it cost a lot of money and then never actually worked.
 The system, which failed pretty spectacularly when it was first tested and just never got better, was one of the reasons for DIA's delayed opening.
 By 2005, most of the airport’s concourses had abandoned it totally, making both its bloated price and long delays feel like even more of a failure—or at least a really weird way to cover up the building of tunnels.

 But where do the tunnels go?
 Perhaps to some kind of underground bunker?
 Most of the people who believe in the various conspiracy theories regarding DIA seem to think that the airport is actually the headquarters for something far nastier than just an airport—like the New World Order or our own American government.
-This idea might sound pretty wild—just because the place is big? just because of all that weird stuff in the airport?—but there is something very strange to back it up: buried buildings.
+This idea might sound pretty wild—but there is something very strange to back it up: buried buildings.

 As the story goes, when DIA was first being built, five massive buildings were built somehow incorrectly.
 Instead of being blown up or otherwise dismantled, they were buried.
 Although theorists say that a construction worker ultimately blew the whistle on this very weird practice, finding his original testimony on the subject is almost impossible.